bearyx-dev/Sellauth-sale-notifications/README.md

-# SellAuth Shopify-Style Sale Notifications
+# SellAuth Shopify style Sale Notifications

-Create **Shopify-style sale notifications** for your SellAuth store and receive them instantly on your phone.
+Create **Shopify style sale notifications** for your SellAuth store and receive them instantly on your phone.

 This project uses: